Labelled well-quasi-order for permutation classes: Finite Bases

-Few general results have been established about strongly finitely based classes, but the result above allows us to show that the union of two strongly finitely based classes is itself strongly finitely based \footnote{ The intersection of two strongly finitely based classes is also strongly finitely based, but this fact is a trivial consequence of the definition.}.
-There are two ingredients to this proof: first, the fact that the union of two wqo classes is wqo, which is self-evident, and second, that the union of two finitely based classes is finitely based, which was first observed by Atkinson.
+Few general results have been established about strongly-finitely-based classes, but the result above allows us to show that the union of two strongly-finitely-based classes is itself strongly finitely based \footnote{ The intersection of two strongly-finitely-based classes is also strongly finitely based, but this fact is a trivial consequence of the definition.}.
+There are two ingredients to this proof: first, the fact that the union of two wqo classes is wqo, which is self-evident, and second, that the union of two-finitely-based classes is finitely based, which was first observed by Atkinson.

-\begin{proposition}[Atkinson~{\cite[Theorem 2.1]{atkinson:restricted-perm:}}] A finite union of finitely based permutation classes is itself finitely based. \end{proposition} \begin{proof} It suffices to prove that the union of two finitely based classes, say $\C$ and $\D$, is finitely based.
-Consider a basis element $\beta$ of $\C\cup\D$.
-Since $\beta\notin\C,\D$, it must contain basis elements of both $\C$ and $\D$; say these basis elements are $\gamma$ and $\delta$, respectively.
-By the minimality property of basis elements, no proper subpermutation of $\beta$ can contain both $\gamma$ and $\delta$, so $\beta$ must in fact be comprised entirely of a copy of $\gamma$ together with a copy of $\delta$, perhaps sharing some entries.
-Since $\C$ and $\D$ are finitely based, there is a bound on the length of their basis elements, so there is a bound on the length of the basis elements of $\C\cup\D$.
-This implies that $\C\cup\D$ is finitely based, as desired. \end{proof}
+\begin{proposition}[Atkinson~{\cite[Theorem 2.1]{atkinson:restricted-perm:}}] A finite union of finitely-based permutation classes is itself finitely based. \end{proposition} \begin{proof} It suffices to prove that the union of two finitely-based classes, say~$\C$ and $\D$, is finitely based.
+Consider a basis element $\beta$ of~$\C\cup\D$.
+Since $\beta\notin\C,\D$, it must contain basis elements of both~$\C$ and $\D$; say these basis elements are $\gamma$ and $\delta$, respectively.
+By the minimality property of basis elements, no proper subpermutation of $\beta$ may contain both $\gamma$ and $\delta$, so $\beta$ must in fact be comprised entirely of a copy of $\gamma$ together with a copy of $\delta$, perhaps sharing some entries.
+Since~$\C$ and $\D$ are finitely based, there is a bound on the length of their basis elements, so there is a bound on the length of the basis elements of~$\C\cup\D$.
+This implies that~$\C\cup\D$ is finitely based, as desired. \end{proof}